Codecademy/docs/content/swift/concepts/arrays/terms/map/map.md

 ---
 Title: '.map()'
-Description: 'Returns an array containing the results of mapping the given closure over the sequence’s elements.'
+Description: 'Returns a new array with the results of calling a function for every element in the array.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'